mkermani144/wanna/CONTRIBUTING.md

 4. After fixing the issue, make a pull request.

 We will review your code.
 If everything is OK, your PR will be accepted.

+## Styleguides
+Although we welcome contributors (and we highly need contributions, certainly), we have some style guides we are very strict about.
+If a PR does not meet these guidelines, its review will not be approved and we would send you some change requests.
+So be careful about these guides.

+### Git
+1. Write short commit messages.
+GitHub suggests maximum of 50 characters for them.
+There is some conditions, however, in which you need to write longer messages.
+2. Commit often.
+Don't put a lot of work in one commit.
+(If you are using "and" word in your message, you are probably putting a lot of work in your commit!)
+3. Write imperative commit messages (i.e. `Add a feature` instead of `Added a feature`, `Adding a feature`, etc.)
+4. If you are a collaborator, choose appropriate branch names.
+Use `enhancement/something` when you are adding a new feature, `bugfix/#xyz` when fixing issue `#xyz`, `wip/someLongWorkInProgress` for the works that take a lot of time to complete, etc.

+### Javascript
+1. Fulfill all of [Airbnb javascript styleguide](https://github.com/airbnb/javascript) (unless we overwrite a rule in `.eslintrc.json` file).
+We use `eslint-config-airbnb` package to do so.
+Ideally, config your editor/IDE to help you with this.
+From their style guides:
+    * Use semicolons.
+    * Use 2 spaces for indentation.
+    * Don't use `var`.
+Use `const` wherever possible.
+    * Use signle quotes for strings.
+2. Write functional, declarative code as much as possible.
+As an example, favor
+    ```js
+    const double = x => x * 2;
+    const data = [1, 2, 3];
+    const result = data.map(double);
+    ```
+    over
+    ```js
+    const data = [1,2,3];
+    const data = [];
+    for (let i = 0; i < data.length; i++) {
+      result.push(data[i] * 2);
+    }
+    ```
+    The first coding styles tells you (the reader of the code) _what_ those lines of code want to do.
+The second styles, in contrast, tells you _how_ to do that job.
+It's not the case how to double elements of an array here, however; We just want to do the doubling task.
+3. Embrace ES6 (and the next versions, too).
+ES6 is the new JS standard.
+Wanna uses it everywhere.
+### Project directory structure
+We mostly use feature-based project structure in Wanna, meaning we group files based on the feature, not the job they do.
+For example, we group the files in `Task`, `Idea`, `Settings`, etc. directories instead of `ActionCreators`, `Components`, `Containers`.